celer-network/goutils/eth/mon2/README.md

 	FromBlk uint64         // optional. if > 0, means ignore persisted blocknum and use this for FromBlk in queries, don't set unless you know what you're doing
 }
 ```
+## Duplicated events
+If program terminates/crashes while calling callback functions to handle event, there is no way for monitor code to know if the event has been processed.
+So to be on the safer side, on restart we'll fetch logs from last persisted blocknum and skip logs before persisted log index.
+This means callback may receive same event again. **Application should have its own de-dup logic to ignore already processed events.**